jgjBasanta/jgjBasanta/README.md

 ### Glad to see you here!
 I’m a 34 years old full stack web developer from Venezuela, passionate about creating web applications that are user-friendly, responsive, and functional.
-I recently graduated from Henry, an online bootcamp that taught me how to use JavaScript, React, Next.js, CSS, HTML, Express, Node.js, Tailwind, and PostgreSQL to build dynamic and interactive websites.
+With experience using JavaScript, React, Next.js, CSS, HTML, Express, Node.js, Tailwind, and PostgreSQL to build dynamic and interactive websites.

 <br/>